 ‘A Restless Art’ could be called ‘everything you ever wanted to know about participatory art, but were too afraid to ask’.
 The book combines a nuanced, careful study of participatory art with a detectable passion, born of Matarasso’s lifelong experience of the form.
 This is not dry dissection: the writing is lived, in the field, partisan.Lucy Neal, Arts Professional, February 2019

 Community art has been the thread of my life since 1981.
-Like most artists, I work freelance, finding my own path as through arts practice, writing, research and teaching, This site presents some of that work, with free downloads of many books and reports.
-For the past few years, my main work has been A Restless Art, a book about the history, theory and practice of participatory art, that was published in January 2019.
+I work freelance, finding my path through arts practice, writing, research and teaching, This site presents some of that work, with free downloads of many books and reports.
+From 2016-19, my main work was A Restless Art, a book about the history, theory and practice of participatory art, that was published in January 2019.

 - The Lawnmowers theatre company on A Dead Good Life, a film about growing older as a person with learning difficulties;